 Isoclast™ active has been used across millions of hectares worldwide over several growing seasons without reported harm on honey bees, even in flowering crops.

-Isoclast™ active is safe on registered crops when applied according to label recommendations.
+Isoclast™ active has demonstrated safety on registered crops when applied according to label recommendations.

 Does Isoclast™ active negatively impact brood and feeding behaviour?